Australia is supplying renewable energy equipment

 Electric commercial flight is about to takeoff

 People thought that electric passenger planes were only a dream.
 That’s because batteries are heavy: jet fuel carries more energy per kilogram than batteries, about 100 times more.
-So, it’s surprising that these battery planes have already flown and could be carrying passengers in 2023.
+So, it’s surprising that these battery planes have already flown and could be carrying passengers soon.

 Energy density: I have taken the energy density of aviation fuel as 45 MJ/kg (Megajoule per kilogram) and the density of Lithium-ion batteries as 0.45 MJ/kg.
 Note that battery technology is developing rapidly, e.g., researchers have developed a lithium-air battery with four times greater density, 1.8 MJ/kg.